 Wrestling to Open Season Thursday at Home vs. Olivet

-Josh Churella enters his first season as an assistant coach for the University of Michigan wrestling program.
-A three-time NCAA All-American at U-M (2005-08), Churella will serve as the Wolverines' volunteer coach for 2012-13.
-He previously spent two years on the Michigan staff, working as an administrative assistant (2008-09) and director of operations (2009-10).
+Josh Churella is in his third season as an assistant coach for the University of Michigan wrestling program after being promoted to the full-time staff in May 2014.
+A three-time NCAA All-American at U-M, Churella previously spent two years on the Michigan staff as volunteer coach (2013-14).

-Since his graduation, Churella has enjoyed a successful freestyle career.
-He is a three-year freestyle national team member at 66kg/145.5 pounds after twice placing third at the World Team Trials (2010, '11) and, most recently, at the 2012 Olympic Team Trials.
+After his graduation, Churella enjoyed a successful freestyle career.
+He was a three-year freestyle national team member at 66kg/145.5 pounds after twice placing third at the World Team Trials (2010, '11) and, most recently, at the 2012 Olympic Team Trials.
 He was the runner-up at the 2010 U.S. Open and captured a medal at several international tournaments, including the NYAC International Open (gold, 2009) and Cuba's Cerro Pelado Tournament (bronze, 2010).

 Crossing two generations, the Churella family combined for 10 All-America citations during illustrious careers at Michigan.
 Josh's father, Mark Sr. (1976-79), was a three-time NCAA champion and four-time All-American, while his brother, Ryan (2003-06), garnered three All-America distinctions, reaching the 165-pound final as a senior (2006).
 Eldest brother, Mark Jr., earned a varsity letter at Michigan in 2001.

 Originally from Northville, Mich., Churella earned his bachelor's degree in sport management from Michigan in 2008.
-He currently lives in Ann Arbor with his wife, Carlee.
+He currently lives in Ann Arbor with his wife, Carlee, and son, Cruz.